 Boliden Mineral AB owns 100 % of the Aitik mine.
-In Aitik there is a mineral charge for the processing concessions Aitik K nr 4 (the Salmijärvi pit) and Aitik K nr 5 (towards Aitik East).
+In Aitik there is a mineral charge for the processing concessions Aitik K nr 4 (the Salmijärvi pit), Aitik K nr 5 (towards Aitik East) and Liikavaara K nr 2.
 The mineral charge is 0.2% of the value of metal recovered after processing (yield losses are subtracted).
-The royalty payment is to be distributed at a rate of 3/4 to the surface owner (Boliden) and 1⁄2 to the Swedish state.
+The royalty payment is to be distributed at a rate of 3/4 to the surface owner (Boliden) and 1/4 to the Swedish state.
 Calculation and other details of this royalty is governed by the Swedish Mineral Law (Minerallag (1991:45)).

-Environment, Social and Governance (ESG) and Permits 3.5
+3.5 Environment, Social and Governance (ESG) and Permits